"What makes me a good demoman? If I were a bad demoman, I wouldn't be sittin' here, discussin' it with you, now would I?"

 - Depending on the situation, the soldier or engineer classes in Brink.
 Soldiers can plant HE charges to complete objectives, and can utilize special grenades and satchel charges against enemies, while engineers can deploy landmines and defuse explosives planted by enemy players.

-- In the Sly Cooper series of video games, starting from Sly 2 onward, Bentley is the team's "Brains and Demolitions Expert" as the back of the game box says.
+- In the Sly Cooper series of video games, starting from Sly 2: Band Of Thieves onward, Bentley is the team's "Brains and Demolitions Expert" as the back of the game box says.
 He uses a wide variety of unique explosives to pull off amazing heists, as well as defend himself.
 In the third game, The Panda King takes this role.